 Benjamin’s parents first noticed his head was flat on one side when he was born.
 Benjamin is a twin and because of limited space in the womb, he formed a flattening on one side of his head during the pregnancy.

 After he was born, Benjamin also favoured laying on one side which meant the flattening worsened over time.
 Benjamin’s Mother, Karen spoke to the health visitors about her concerns and mentioned helmet treatment as a possible solution however she was informed as the severity of Benjamin’s head was mild, it would round out eventually on its own.

 Karen explains that “over the next few weeks my gut instinct told me it wasn’t getting better and I was concerned.
 That’s when I searched the internet to look into helmet treatment and came across Technology in Motion.”
-She called us and booked a free consultation just two weeks later at the Sevenoaks clinic.
+She called us and booked a free pre-assessment just two weeks later at the Sevenoaks clinic.
 When their family arrived for Benjamin’s consultation, they were made to feel at ease straight away by Jane our clinical specialist.

 Whilst getting his head measured and digital images taken, Benjamin happily played with toys through the process and didn’t seem phased at all by what was going on around him.
 Jane informed the family that Benjamin was in the severe category for plagiocephaly with a high asymmetry.